oemof/tespy/docs/tespy_modules/fluid_properties.rst

 Fluid mixtures
 --------------
 CoolProp provides fluid properties for two component mixtures.
-BUT: These are NOT integrated in TESPy!
-Nevertheless, you can use fluid mixtures for gases.
+Through the INCOMP backed, these `binary mixtures <http://www.coolprop.org/fluid_properties/Incompressibles.html#id180>`_ are now also supported by TESPy along with fluid mixtures for gases as mentioned below.

 Ideal mixtures of gaseous fluids
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^